stefan-pirtoaca/covid-19-date-la-zi/README.md

 ### Objective

-Clear information of the public, increase in transparency, diminishing panic.
+Clear information about the pandemic in Romania, increase in transparency, diminishing panic.

 ### How